Shotts Line: Electrification

 The line follows the British Rail electrified West Coast Main Line as far as Uddingston Junction where it branches off to the east.
 Until Holytown Junction the line used by Argyle Line services.
 From Holytown the line continues through open countryside past Shotts and joins the Edinburgh Branch of the Caledonian Railway (part of the WCML) at Kirknewton.
 The central section between Holytown and Midcalder Junction was electrified by April 2019.

 Train services

 Prior to December 2009

 A Monday to Saturday hourly service was operated on the line, calling at all stops between Glasgow Central and Edinburgh Waverley.
-The exceptions to this rule were: Briech which was a request stop at peak hours only, the two trains a day in either direction that travelled via Carstairs and the single afternoon service from Edinburgh via Shotts that terminated at Motherwell.
+The exceptions to this rule were: Breich which was a request stop at peak hours only, the two trains a day in either direction that travelled via Carstairs and the single afternoon service from Edinburgh via Shotts that terminated at Motherwell.

 On Sundays only, a two hourly service was provided between Edinburgh and West Calder.
 There were no services between Addiewell and Bellshill on a Sunday.